Creator / Artix Entertainment

 - Character Customization: All Player Character can be customised.

 - Crisis Crossover: The 10th anniversary Gameocide event, where all six main games went to war at the same time, with only one week to defeat 10 million monsters.
 And the players pulled it off.

-- Death Is a Slap on the Wrist: In any given AE game (excluding mini-games), the worst consequence death will have is that you have to start the quest over.
+- Death Is a Slap on the Wrist: In any given AE game (excluding mini-games), the worst consequences death will have is that you have to restart the current quest all over again.

 - Death Is Not Permanent: See above.

-- Direct Demographic: AE has a very close relationship to its player base, often directly involving them in the creation process, creating quests that are impossible to finish without the cooperation of several players (despite being in single-player games), and sometimes even bringing forum antics into the games themselves.
+- Direct Demographic: AE has a very close relationship to its players/fandom, often directly involving them in the creation process, creating many quests that are impossible to finish without the cooperation of several players (despite being in single-player games), and sometimes even bringing the forum antics into their games themselves.

 - Idiot Hero: All player characters are this.

 - Improbable Weapon User: AE likes to give their players odd weapons, such as deadly cupcakes, candy-cane rockets and squirt-guns.